mschmulen/connecting-sencha-extjs-node/README.md

 Update the products/add.js file to [add.js](http://github.com/mschmulen/connecting-sencha-xtjs-node/blob/master/strongloop-server/public/app/view/products/add.js) and the products/list.js to [list.js](http://github.com/mschmulen/connecting-sencha-xtjs-node/blob/master/strongloop-server/public/app//view/products/list.js).
 Once that is complete we need to make sure the controllers are updated to bind to the model data with the new views.

-In addition to the new View files you will also need to update Main.js to call your 'products-list' type.   @mschmulen, tell what are xtypes.
+In addition to the new View files you will also need to update Main.js to call your 'products-list' type.

 ```
     initComponent: function () {